Back pain at work

 Adjusting your chair to avoid back pain

 By law, workstation chairs must be stable.
-The standard office chair has five legs in a star shape.
+Most office chairs have 5 legs in a star shape.

 When you're sitting, your thighs should be at right angles to your body or sloping slightly down.

 If your chair is properly adjusted, your feet should be firmly on the floor, but use a footrest if it's more comfortable.